In the long history of humankind (and animal kind too) those who learned to collaborate and improvise most effectively have prevailed.

 P-p-pick up a Penguin (dataset)

-GigaScience have published three papers in these series, the most high profile of being timely for the holiday season and the new Madagascar film, the genomes of the Adelie and Emperor penguins (see passionate penguin loving author David Lambert collecting specimens).
+GigaScience have published three papers in this Avian genomics series, the most high profile of being timely for the holiday season and the new Madagascar film, the genomes of the Adelie and Emperor penguins (see passionate penguin loving author David Lambert collecting specimens).
 Using these species as a model for climate change, this study reveals insights into how they have been able to adapt to the cold and hostile Antarctic environment.
 By looking at how the genomes of these enigmatic and majestic species have been shaped by millions of years of living on the Antarctic ice, this work looks at how they have adapted and survived many previous fluctuations in climate should also provide insight into how recent warming trends may threaten their survival (see the New Scientist take on this topic).

 High Flying Bird Genomes

 In disseminating the results of these projects, this community of researchers did something similar to Darwin’s model of data release, which was making public all the supporting data from the first stages of the project prior to the publication of the analysis articles.
 All too often large datasets are held until the publication date of the related analysis paper, due to a variety of reasons.
 The decision by this community to release these data, in some cases up to 3 years prior to the publications —in 2011 for the aforementioned Adelie and Emperor Penguins, the Pigeon (eventually published in 2013), and Darwin Finch (released in 2012, and as yet unpublished), is a positive, and much needed, move toward providing early access to these data to the broader community.
 Along with the extra early release of these first species, the remaining avian data for this interdisciplinary, international project came tweeting and twittering out in April and May of this year, to a high-flying response.
 Releasing a bird a day doubled the traffic to our GigaDB repository, generated many retweets and positive comments from other avian researchers (for example the Ostrich).